jamesw05/illustrator-shortcuts/README.md

 This is an effort to reduce the time spent mousing through menus in Adobe Illustrator for options that I use frequently as a cartographer.
 It is a group of .ai scripts useful for cartography and shortcut settings for menu commands setup for BetterTouchTool (Mac) and Auhohotkey (Win).
-I use a Mac, so i've tested this with MacOS 10.11.6 and Illustrator CS6 and CC 2018.
-For Windows I've tested this with Windows 7 with Illustrator CS6 and Illustrator CC 2018.
+I use a Mac, so i've tested this with MacOS 10.14.6 and Illustrator CS6 and CC 2020.
+For Windows I've tested this with Windows 10 with Illustrator CS6 and Illustrator CC 2020.

-NOTE: Until 8/2018, the method to use the shortcuts on Mac was the deprecated Spark app.
-Spark doesn't work with newer versions of MacOS and was pretty buggy, so the BetterTouchTool app is now used to fire the keyboard shortcuts.

 ## Installation
+**Installatio Videos:**
+Updated for 2020, there are installation videos for Windows and Mac [here](https://downfallnotes.com/index.php/2020/10/03/install-scripts-shortcuts-cartography-illustrator-2020/).
 **Mac:**

 1. Navigate to your 'en_US' (or another language) folder for your version of Illustrator.
 Mine was: /Applications/Adobe Illustrator CS6/Presets.localized/en_US